7MustafaAdelIbrahim/Building-a-fake-or-real-news-classifier./README.md

 False Negatives (FN) — model predicts negative outcome but known outcome is positive

 False Positives (FP) — model predicts positive outcome but known outcome is negative.

+Accuracy is generally not a very reliable metric because it can be biased by the most common target class.

+There are two other useful metrics:

+precision and
+recall.
+Check the slides for this lesson to get the relevant expressions.

+Precision is the proportion of positive predictions which are correct.
+For all flights which are predicted to be delayed, what proportion is actually delayed?

+Recall is the proportion of positives outcomes which are correctly predicted.
+For all delayed flights, what proportion is correctly predicted by the model?

+The precision and recall are generally formulated in terms of the positive target class.
+But it's also possible to calculate weighted versions of these metrics which look at both target classes.